-As of December 31, 2023, we had thirty-four cannabis dispensaries located in California (one), Illinois (four), Massachusetts (two), Nevada (four), Ohio (one), Pennsylvania (sixteen) and Virginia (six).
-In January 2024, we opened our 17th cannabis dispensary in Pennsylvania.
-Most of our locations are leased from third parties, which have expiration dates between 2024 and 2043.
+As of December 31, 2024, we operated thirty-eight cannabis dispensaries located in California (one), Illinois (five), Massachusetts (two), Nevada (four), Ohio (three, which includes two co-located medical and adult-use dispensaries which we operate pursuant to management services agreements), Pennsylvania (seventeen) and Virginia (six).

+Most of our locations are leased from third parties, which have expiration dates between 2025 and 2043.
 We believe that our facilities and expansion plans are adequate for our current and anticipated needs.